About Daiichi Sankyo

 - Luitpold Pharmaceuticals, Inc. – Drug and device development and marketing for institutions in US and Canada

-In 2013, Daiichi revenues were reported at over $11 billion.
-Daiichi manufacturers the anti-hypertensive medication Benicar (olmesartan medoxomil) which, the second highest selling brand name anti-hypertensive in the US in 2013 and accounted for $3.1 billion in worldwide revenue for the company.
+Daiichi manufacturers the anti-hypertensive medication Benicar (olmesartan medoxomil) which was the second highest selling brand name anti-hypertensive in the US in 2013 and accounted for $3.1 billion in worldwide revenue for the company.

 In 2013, the Food and Drug Administration issued a warning related to Benicar, stating that the medication could lead to serious side effects such as chronic diarrhea with substantial weight loss.
-Benicar is the only medication of the ARB class of anti-hypertensives that has been shown to cause this serious problem.
+Benicar is the only medication of the ARB class of anti-hypertensives that has been shown to cause this serious problem and has been the subject of numerous drug injury lawsuits.

 History of Daiichi Sankyo

-Daiichi Sankyo Company, Limited is a pharmaceutical and health products holding company.
-A holding company is the corporate shell which serves as the management for a number of separate corporations.
-Daiichi Sankyo was founded in 2005 through the merger of two separate companies in Japan; Daiichi and Sankyo.
+Daiichi Sankyo Company, Limited is a pharmaceutical and health products company which was founded in 2005 through the merger of two separate companies in Japan: Daiichi and Sankyo.
+The company is based in Tokyo with U.S. Headquarters located in New Jersey.

-Sankyo Shoten was formed in 1899 and was the original producer of “Adrenalin”, the pharmaceutical form of the naturally occurring neurotransmitter epinephrine, still in use today for medical emergencies.
+Japanese company, Sankyo Shoten was formed in 1899 and was the original producer of “Adrenalin”, the pharmaceutical form of the naturally occurring neurotransmitter epinephrine and still in use today for medical emergencies.
 The name of the company was changed to Sankyo Co.
 Ltd. In 1913.
-The company went public on the Tokyo Stock Exchange in 1949 and continued to produce cold medications , antibiotics, analgesics, vitamins, anti-cholesterol medications, anti-hypertensive medications and anti-diabetics along with agricultural products.
-Sankyo launched Benicar (olmesartan) in the US in 2002.
+Sankyo went public on the Tokyo Stock Exchange in 1949 and continued to produce cold medications, antibiotics, analgesics, vitamins, anti-cholesterol medications, anti-hypertensive medications, and anti-diabetics along with agricultural products.
+Sankyo launched angiotensin II receptor blocker (ARB) Benicar (olmesartan), for high blood pressure in the US in 2002.

-Arsemin Shokai was founded in 1915 with the launch of “Arsemin”, a medication for syphilis.
-In 1918, the company nake was changed to Daiichi Pharmaceutical co., Ltd. The company produced Bosmin for asthma and Therapol, a sulfa type antibiotic before going public in 1949 and continued to produce digestive products, antibiotics, immunology products, pain medications, blood clotting agents and vitamin products.
+A separate Japanese pharmaceutical company, Arsemin Shokai was founded in 1915 with the launch of “Arsemin”, a medication for syphilis.
+In 1918, the company name was changed to Daiichi Pharmaceutical co., Ltd. The company produced Bosmin for asthma and Therapol, a sulfa-type antibiotic before going public in 1949 and continued to produce digestive products, antibiotics, immunology products, pain medications, blood clotting agents and vitamin products until merger.

 Daiichi Pharmaceutical and Sankyo Co. merged in 2005 under the name Daiichi Sankyo Company, Limited with headquarters in Tokyo, Japan.
 The company has since continued to launch medications for dysuria, anti-clotting, anti-hypertensives, antivirals, CNS medications, anti-cancer agents, and GI medications including the blockbuster “Nexium” for esophageal reflux and peptic ulcers.